Maud Allan: Early life

-Maud Allan was born Ulah Maud Allan Durrant in Toronto, Ontario, Canada in 1873 to William Allan Durrant and Isabella (Hutchinson) Durrant.
-Allan was the second of two children, after her older brother, Theodore Durrant (1871–1898).
+Maud Allan was born Ulla Maude Durrant in Toronto, Canada, in 1873 to William Allan Durrant and Isabella (Hutchinson) Durrant.
+Allan was the second of two children, after her older brother, Theodore Durrant.
 As a young person, Allan loved piano and was very musically gifted.
 Her teacher was Miss Lichenstein, a well-known piano teacher in Toronto and Montreal at the time.

 In 1887, she and her mother and brother moved to San Francisco, California, to meet their father who had lived there for three years before, establishing a life for the family.
-Theo and Maud attended Lincoln High School and then the Cogswell Technical Institute where she took courses in wood carving and sculpture.
+Theo and Maud attended Abraham Lincoln High School and then the Cogswell Technical Institute where she took courses in wood carving and sculpture.
 During this time Allan was still practicing and teaching piano.
 She also gave concerts in the homes of affluent people living in San Francisco including Adolph Sutro.
 Sutro was rumored to be her grandfather and her mother's biological father; there is sufficient evidence to assume this to be true as the family had little money, yet they were able to send Theo to private boarding school and afford a home in an affluent neighbourhood in San Francisco owned by Sutro.

 Her family was actively engaged in the Emmanuel Baptist Church; specifically her brother Theo was the Assistant Superintendent of the church's Sunday school.
 Her brother was also enrolled in medical school at Cooper Medical College.
-Allan's piano teacher, Eugene Bonelli, director of the San Francisco Grand Academy of Music, recommended that she continue her studies in Berlin, Germany at the Hochschule fur Musik.
+Allan's piano teacher, Eugene S. Bonelli, founder and director of the San Francisco Grand Conservatory of Music, recommended that she continue her studies in Berlin, Germany at the Hochschule fur Musik.

 Even though her family was financially strained, her mother pushed for her to go to Europe to continue her education.
 Isabella and Theo also planned on meeting her in Germany and travelling around Europe with her after Theo's graduation from medical school.
 Theo planned to pursue postgraduate medical studies while in Europe.

 Only six weeks after Allan went to pursue her career in Germany, her brother committed what was known as the crime of the century.
 Theodore was charged and convicted of the murders of two young women at Emmanuel Baptist Church.
 Allan was unable to say a final farewell to her brother, because he was hanged on 7 January 1898, at San Quentin Prison while she was still living in Berlin.
 Allan blamed herself for her brother's death because she believed if she hadn't left him, he wouldn't have committed the murders.
 She always maintained that her brother was innocent, and he died unnecessarily.
 His death stayed with Allan for many years after, and she and her mother Isabella scattered his ashes around Europe to mourn his loss.
 There is speculation that her last name was changed to Allan to distance herself from her brother's actions and allow her to have a successful career.